CUA provides a low rate and a platinum credit card, and both come with introductory balance transfer offers.

 Can I use my CUA credit card for cash advances?

 Yes, you can.
-Cash advances attract a higher interest rate than purchases.
+Cash advances attract a higher interest rate than purchases, though.
 CUA also charges a cash advance fee worth 2.00% of the cash advance amount, with minimum of $3.50.
 Note that cash advance transactions are not eligible for interest-free days, which means you'll pay interest from the time the transaction is made.